decentraland/social-client/rust/README.md

 `cargo run --bin friendship_procedures_executor -- flow{{number}}`

-If no flow is specified, the program will panic with a message indicating that a flow must be provided.
+If no flow is specified, the program won't perform any flow operations.

 ### Friendship Events Listener